Dreams of family conflict: the old knot in which your life meets its former roles again

 Astrological note: A dream of a lineage knot often comes during transits of Saturn through your 4th house, during its aspects to Pluto, and in periods when lunar nodes activate the 4/10 axis.
 Capricorns, Scorpios, and Cancers recognize this dream with particular accuracy.
 If Saturn is now touching your Pluto — the Inner Sage shows the depth of the pattern, and the dream conveys this through a scene in which the voices of several generations sound at once.

-Your Guardian speaks with you here — the part responsible for your wholeness in a situation where someone is trying to break you into foreign fragments.
-This dream comes when a conflict between loved ones is underway in your real family, and you have become a “buffer”: parents quarrel and each pulls you to their side; siblings divide loyalty; you are asked to be “the judge” in someone else’s quarrel.
+Your Guardian balances along this edge — the part that watches over your wholeness in a situation where someone is trying to break you into foreign fragments.
+This dream comes when a conflict between loved ones is underway in your real family, and you have become a “buffer”: parents quarrel, and each pulls you to their side; siblings divide loyalty; you are asked to be “the judge” in someone else’s quarrel.
 The Guardian shows: you are not required to choose a side; the right to remain yourself is yours.

-If pressure comes from both sides — you have the right to a third position, “I love you both, but I do not enter your conflict”; it’s worth using this right, even if at first it is uncomfortable.
-If it is parents — each is “their own,” and you are “in the middle” — in your child role this was inevitable, but as an adult you can step out, and this is not betrayal.
-If someone manipulates through your loyalty — it’s worth noticing this mechanism and gently ceasing to support it.
-If for the first time you say “this is not mine” — an adult position has ripened in you; it’s worth protecting and practicing in small situations.
+If pressure comes from both sides, you have the right to a third position: “I love you both, but I do not enter your conflict.”
+Use this right, even if at first it is uncomfortable.
+If it is parents — each one their own — and you are in the middle, in your child role this was unavoidable; as an adult you can step out of it, and this is not a betrayal.

 Ask yourself: “Between which loved ones have I become a forced buffer — and can I leave this role without ceasing to love both sides?”